HIRO-MicroDataCenters-BV/rhio/README.md

 Since NATS streams are also used for persistance with their own wide range of limit configurations, rhio does not create any streams automatically but merely consumes them.
 This allows rhio operators to have full flexibility over the nature of the stream.
 This is why for every published subject a "stream name" needs to be mentioned.

-To consume messages the regular NATS JetStream API is used.

 ### Blobs

 Large files of any size can be imported into the local MinIO database which will then be automatically announced on the network for other nodes to download them into their regarding MinIO databases.
 For this to take place in an efficient manner, the blob will be first encoded in the bao format.
 The resulting hash of this process is used as an unique identifier to announce the blob on the p2p network.